 In 1958 the Denali Highway was completed, providing the first road access to the region.
 The first individuals to capitalize on this, in the McKinley Village area were Gary Crabb and Jack and Ede Reisland.

-Gary Crabb homesteaded land to the east of the current Parks Hwy.
-His initial property use included a man camp for highway surveyors and workers, as they completed the George Parks Hwy.
-This property was the early beginning of what is today known as Denali Park Village.
+Gary Crabb homesteaded land to the east of the current Parks Highway.
+His initial property use included a man camp for highway surveyors/workers, as they completed the George Parks Hwy.
+This property is known today as Denali Park Village.

 In 1968, the Reisland family opened a small campground, to service the minimal number of visitors to McKinley National Park.
 They are still in operation today, which makes them the oldest continually operated tourism business within the Denali Borough.